The following is a glossary of terms often encountered by students. This list is not intended to be exhaustive.

 Academic Program: A set of courses, a number of which may be mandatory and of a specialized nature, leading toward a particular degree.

-Academic Year: Begins on the first day of July and ends the last day in June.
-The University operates three academic sessions during the year.
+Academic Year: Begins on the first day of Fall Term and ends on the last day of the Summer Term.
+The University operates three academic terms during the year.

 Baccalaureate: An undergraduate degree awarded by the University upon the successful completion of an academic program.
 Commonly referred to as a bachelor's degree.

 Blended Learning: A combination of face-to-face and online delivery of material.

 Change of Program: Students in a program may elect to pursue a different program within their Faculty or enter a new program in a different Faculty.
 A Change of Program may be completed through the online Student Centre via MyUofC.